 Let's Talk Power

 The GS 350 is powered by a largely carryover 3.5-liter V6 that features D-4S port and direct injection technologies and produces 306 horsepower and 277 lb-ft of torque.
-The mill sends power the rear wheels via a six-speed automatic transmission that can be shifted manually via flappy paddle shifters affixed to the steering wheel.
+The mill sends power to the rear wheels through a new eight-speed automatic gearbox that increases fuel economy to 19 mpg in the city and 29 mpg on the highway.

-The GS 350 returns 19 mpg in the city and 28 mpg on the highway, while an optional all-wheel-drive system makes the car all-weather capable but carries 200 pounds of extra weight that reduces the highway figure to 26 mpg.
-The system sends 30 percent of power to the front under normal circumstances, but slushy conditions can see a 50/50 split when needed.
+An optional all-wheel-drive system makes the car all-weather capable but carries 200 pounds of extra weight, entails a less efficient six-speed automatic and ultimiately reduces highway mileage 26 mpg.
+The system sends 30 percent of power to the front during normal circumstances, but slushy conditions can see a 50/50 split when needed.

 F Sport Package